lpan/lpan.github.io/_posts/2017-07-08-react-and-friends.md

 Let's say we are making a task management application.
 We have a list of users and each user has a list of tasks.
 Using the above approach, we will store the entire state (root state) in the root component.
 Then, we pass the lists of tasks along with users to `User` components.
-On next, we pass each individual task data to `Task` components.
+Afterwards, we pass each individual task data to `Task` components.
 Task components will be the leaf nodes in our UI tree in this case.

 There are a few problems with this approach.
 First of all, due to React's functional nature, data flows in one direction.
 The root component needs to pass